deformed-offering

 Overnight

-Sunny.
-High near 72, with temperatures falling to around 70 in the afternoon.
-North wind 1 to 8 mph.
+Rain likely and patchy fog before 4pm.
+Partly sunny.
+High near 66, with temperatures falling to around 59 in the afternoon.
+North northeast wind 2 to 6 mph.
+Chance of precipitation is 60%.

-Download: Icon Set (V2 for NWS 55x55 icons) (upload to your website in the /forecast/images directory)
+Download: Icon Set (V2 for NWS 55x55 JPG icons) (upload to your website in the /forecast/images directory)

 Download: DualImage.php (V1.04 - 06-Apr-2022) - included with Base-USA template and icon sets above.